 Contemporary technical leader with 38 years’ experience in implementing latest technologies that deliver tangible business outcomes.
 Author of articles in leading publications such as Harvard Business Review.
 Skilled in Enterprise Architecture, Agile, DevOps, Innovation Management.

-Resham is a Technical Strategy Architect at International Airlines Group with 30+ years’ experience leading distributed enterprise architectures and complex software engineering projects.
+Resham is a Group Enterprise Architect at International Airlines Group with 30+ years’ experience leading distributed enterprise architectures and complex software engineering projects.

 He specialises in highly available and transactional platforms encompassing global operational systems, omni-channel applications, and API integration platforms.